10up/Engineering-Best-Practices/_includes/markdown/Markup.md

 #### Skip to Content Links

-Skip to content links allow screen readers and assistive technologies to skip directly to content.
-Skip to content links, or "skip links", are a WordPress Core standard that 10up aims to implement across all projects.
+Skip to content links, also known as "skip links", allow screen readers and assistive technologies to skip directly to content.
+Skip links are a WordPress Core standard that 10up aims to implement across all projects.

 Skip Links are usually placed in the header of a WordPress theme, before the site navigation.
-While they usually skip to the main content of the site, they can also skip to other navigations or the footer as well.
+While they usually skip to the main content of the site, they can also skip to other navigations as well as the footer.
 Skip Links make use of the ```screen-reader-text``` class to position the links off the screen, and on ```:focus```, the links become visible for sighted keyboard users.
-The CSS technique used to show and hide these links, while hiding them for sighted users, still keep them accessible for screen readers.
+The CSS technique used to show and hide these links, hide them from sighted users, but will still keep them accessible for screen readers.
 Here's what a skip link looks like:

 ```html
 <a class="skip-link screen-reader-text" href="#content">
   <?php _e( 'Skip to content', 'my-domain' ); ?>
 </a>
 ```

+The latest [CSS technique](https://make.wordpress.org/accessibility/handbook/for-theme-developers/keeping-links-accessible/#skip-links) for positioning skip links can be found in the WordPress accessibility handbook.

 #### Accessible Forms
 Forms are one of the biggest areas of failure when it comes to accessibility.
 Fortunately, there are a few key things that we can do to ensure they meet accessibility standards.